Data protection

 Text

-Example 3: Sign a data file using the -stored private key and verify the signature using the public key
+Perform the following steps to sign a data file using the -stored private key and verify the signature using the public key:

 1